ONSdigital/ssdc-rm-docker-dev/README.md

 ### Java Healthcheck

 Since docker compose health checks are run inside the container, we need a method of checking service health that can run in our minimal alpine java JRE images.
-To accomplish this, we have a small Java healthcheck which simply calls a http endpoint and succeeds if it gets a success status.
-This is compiled into a JAR, which is then mounted into the containers, so it can be called at runtime.
+To accomplish this, we have a small Java health check class which simply calls a http endpoint and succeeds if it gets a success status.
+This is compiled into a JAR, which is then mounted into the containers, so it can be executed by the JRE at container runtime.

 #### Making Changes

-If you make changes to the [HealthCheck.java](java_healthcheck/HealthCheck.java), you must then run `make rebuild-java-healthcheck` in order to compile and package the updated class into the jar.
+If you make changes to the [HealthCheck.java](java_healthcheck/HealthCheck.java), you must then run `make rebuild-java-healthcheck` to compile and package the updated class into the jar.

 ### Unexpected behavior